Manasi-Rathod/PlantDoc/README.md

-# 🌱 **PlantDoc - Plant Disease Detection System
+# 🌱 PlantDoc - Plant Disease Detection System
-**CNN-Based Deep Learning Model**

-A deep learning–powered computer vision system that identifies plant diseases from leaf images using a custom Convolutional Neural Network (CNN).
+A **CNN-Based Deep Learning Model** powered computer vision system that identifies plant diseases from leaf images using a custom Convolutional Neural Network (CNN).
 The solution is designed for real-time agricultural diagnostics and can be deployed as a web application for farmers and agritech platforms.

 ---